kuetemeier/neovim-x/README.md

 source ~/.vim/vimrc
 ```

-1.  startup vim and neobundle will detect and ask you install any missing
+5.  startup vim and neobundle will detect and ask you install any missing
-    plugins.  you can also manually initiate this with `:NeoBundleInstall`
+    plugins.
+You can also manually initiate this with `:NeoBundleInstall`.
+    NOTE: *This step may take a long time for some plugins*
-1.  done!
+6.  done!

 ## Introduction